 Information Technology (IT) Best Practices

 Each visited utility has specific requirements for Information Technology (IT) because each has different back office systems integrated in various ways.
-For example, each utility has a different Customer Information System (CIS), Outage Management Systems, and Meter Data Management System.
+For example, each utility has a different Customer Information System (CIS), Outage Management Systems (OMS), and Meter Data Management Systems (MDMS).

-The Hawaiian Electric Companies do not currently run a Meter Data Management System (MDMS), nor did we need one for the Initial Phase because only a small number of the smart meters will be installed.
-However, with full implementation, an MDMS will be required to manage and analyze the large volume of interval usage data being collected from the AMI meters.
-During deployment, we will initially utilize a Silver Spring Networks hosted Software as a Service (SaaS) solution for the MDMS with their UtilityIQ Advanced Metering Manager (AMM) system.
-During the first year of Full Implementation, we will transition from the AMM to a MDMS hosted by the Hawaiian Electric Companies.
+The Hawaiian Electric Companies do not currently run an MDMS, nor did we need one for the Demonstration Project because only a small number of the smart meters were being installed.
+However, with full implementation, an MDMS is necessary to manage and analyze the large volume of interval usage data being collected from the AMI meters.
+Initially, we intend to install a Silver Spring Networks hosted Software as a Service (SaaS) solution for the MDMS with their UtilityIQ Advanced Metering Manager (AMM) system.
+During the first year of full implementation, we expect to transition from the AMM to a MDMS hosted by the Hawaiian Electric Companies.